Chemaclass/chemaclass.com/content/readings/2016-08-01-the-clean-coder.md

 - Being a professional means taking full responsibility for one's actions.
 - First rule is not doing harm to the function nor the structure of the software.
 - You will always make occasional mistakes, but you must learn from each.
-- You will always make occasional mistakes, but you must learn from each.
 - You should be certain about all code you release and firmly expect QA to find nothing wrong with it.
   - Test it and test it again.